NetGovern/deployments/scripts/AddNewTenant/README.md

 ---

+### Running the scripts
+The main script that drives the installation is *MasterSetupWizard.ps1* It will call the rest of the scripts as needed.

-### Example of parameters used to run the configuration wizard
+Example of parameters used to run the configuration wizard
 ```
 .\MasterSetupWizard.ps1 -ldap_server 1.1.1.1 `
     -ldap_admin_dn 'cn=netmail,cn=system,o=netmail' `